terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

    cd gcp-cicd-runner
    ```

 1. Checkout branch `image`.
-It will contain the Docker image used in the Gitlab Pipelines.
+It will contain the Docker image used in the GitLab Pipelines.

    ```bash
    git checkout image